ddrrnn123/ddrrnn123.github.io/_news/announcement_25.md

 related_posts: false
 ---

-Mr. Deng was invited to give a talk about "Multimodal Learning & Cross-modality Attention-based Multimodal Fusion Patient Survival Prediction" at `Roche`.
+Mr. Deng is invited to give a talk about "Multimodal Learning & Cross-modality Attention-based Multimodal Fusion Patient Survival Prediction" at `Roche`.